Category Archives: politics

 Most of the problems of the world are caused by people.
 Look at war, it’s caused by people; look at pollution, people; look at overeating, or welfare, or gun violence.
 You name it, the problem is people.
 My simple solution, then: better people.
 Immigration is a simple solution for a county that can do it selectively (take in the best, leave the rest); it’s worked for the US and it doesn’t have to beggar the third world.
 Education is another way to help, but we’re not quite sure what sort of education makes people better.
 “An uneducated man may steel from a boxcar, an educated one may steal the whole railroad.”
 Theodore Roosevelt is supposed to have quipped.

-Those who claim they are uncommonly moral and good at teaching it have barely any proof that they are.
+Those who claim they are uncommonly moral and good at teaching have barely any proof that they are.
 American schools produce financially successful people, but not particularly moral ones; Europe’s approach is different, but there’s no indication they’ve done better at moral education.
 We look to the 18th century, or the Greeks, but they were no more moral than us, as best I can tell.
 The Taliban, the communists, or similar fundamentalists claim moral superiority over the west, but from my perspective, they look even worse.

 I notice that people learn morality from one another — that is each person acts like his neighbor.
 I also note that people tend to act better when they are involved, and feel part of whatever country, city or group they are in.
 Targeted immigration might bring in better people–honest, hard working, non-violent — and these people might help improve and motivate the locals.
 And even if we don’t improve by interaction, perhaps lazy Americans will ride on the backs of the hard-working immigrants.
 But it strikes me that the disconnect between world problems of high unemployment, world hunger, and lots of open, US jobs is a moral problem that could be solved by targeted love.
 Allowing some increased mobility from country to country and job to job (plus better preaching?).
 If you can move you are more-likely to find a job or place where you feel fulfilled, and you are likely to do better and more there.
 Even the countries and jobs that are left might benefit by being rid of their malcontents.
 And we don’t have to take everyone.